 Credentials: B.Sc.
 Computer Science (Cambridge) • M.Sc.
 AI Systems (Imperial) • Google Cloud PCA • AWS SA Pro • Azure AI Engineer • CKA • TensorFlow Developer.

 Gemini 3 isn't just a bigger parameter bump.
-Google rebuilt the stack around controllable "thinking" states, richer media ingestion, and first-class agent tooling, all while keeping it compatible with Gemini API + Vertex AI pipelines we already deployed (Google, 2025).
+Google rebuilt the stack around controllable "thinking" states, richer media ingestion, native image generation, and first-class agent tooling—all while keeping it compatible with Gemini API + Vertex AI pipelines we already deployed.
+With the December 2025 release of Gemini 3 Flash, the family now offers frontier-class models for every workload: Pro for complex reasoning, Flash for high-throughput at 3x the speed, and Pro Image for native generation (Google, 2025).

 📊 Stats Alert: The AI agents market is on track to hit $139.12B by 2033 at a 43.88% CAGR, so every percentage point of accuracy or latency savings compounds fast (MarketsandMarkets AI Agents Market, 2025).

-🎯 Goal: Upgrade your Gemini stack to 3 Pro without breaking existing RAG agents, while gaining Thinking Levels, media resolution tuning, structured outputs, and Search grounding.
+🎯 Goal: Upgrade your Gemini stack to the 3 family without breaking existing RAG agents, while gaining Thinking Levels, Thought Signatures, media resolution tuning, native image generation, and Search grounding.

 Google locked the new configs behind the latest Python SDK.
 Anything older than 1.51.0 will throw when you pass Thinking configs, so upgrade before toggling features.